Alexa, how can I talk to my council?

 However, those researchers had clearly not met Monika!

-She’s Connect Assist’s very own demo voice assistant, who can talk to customers via Alexa and Siri.
+Part of our call centre services, she’s Connect Assist’s very own demo voice assistant, who can talk to customers via Alexa and Siri.
 Customer experience shows that automated technology can handle 70-80% of Council Tax voice queries.

 That spells better, faster, all-hours service for your customers, and much-needed cost savings for your council.